 Graphics, graphics, graphics!
 If it wasn’t for the humble graphics card and the pursuit of improved gaming visuals, we probably would be playing board games.
 Instead, since the concept and initial applications of a graphical interface and “moving pictures” in electronic games began, the consumers demanded more, and in general the engineers in the respective hardware and software companies have tried to deliver.
-Fast forward to 2019 and finally in consumer game titles and graphics hardware, here is a mainstream attempt at Ray Tracing, a long standing visual effects promise that’s just about to come true.
+Fast forward to 2019 and finally in consumer game titles and graphics hardware, here is a mainstream attempt at Ray Tracing, long-standing visual effects promise that’s just about to come true.

 Nvidia have developed a consumer grade implementation of a technology first technically presented in the early 1980s, with a caveat.
 Ray Tracing in graphics is “a rendering technique for generating an image by tracing the path of light as pixels in an image plane and simulating the effects of its encounters with virtual objects.”

-Nvidia’s RTX is a partial implementation of Ray Tracing, and needs Microsoft’s DirectX Ray Tracing (DXR) API to work currently.
-Rather than a full Ray Tracing implementation, it implements a rasterization technologies with Ray Tracing where applicable.
+Nvidia’s RTX is a partial implementation of Ray Tracing and needs Microsoft’s DirectX Ray Tracing (DXR) API to work currently.
+Rather than a full Ray Tracing implementation, it implements a rasterization technology with Ray Tracing where applicable.
 I think a lot of people were upset by this, expecting a full Ray Tracing capability from Nvidia, and Nvidia’s marketing is partly to blame here as well, but to have a 100% Ray Traced game would have required more than a graphics hardware vendor to introduce capable hardware, and it would still be outside of the consumer market price range, but we’re getting there now.

 What Nvidia have really done, like it or not, is start on the path which has always been promised.
 What we need now, is AMD to get on with it and produce a competitive market, moving both vendors forward in a Ray Tracing war!